Instructions for Authors

 - Research manuscripts should comprise:

-- Equations: If you are using Word, please use either the Microsoft Equation Editor or the MathType add-on in your paper.
+- Equations: If you are using Word, please use either the Microsoft Equation Editor or the MathType add-on.
 Equations should be editable by the editorial office and not appear in a picture format.

 - Physical and Spectroscopic Data: Physical and spectroscopic data as well as tables for NMR data should be prepared according to the ACS's Preparation and Submission of Manuscripts standard (page 4).

 - Experimental Data: To allow for correct abstracting of the manuscripts all compounds should be mentioned by correct chemical name, followed by any numerals used to refer to them in the paper.
 The use of the IUPAC nomenclature conventions is preferred, although alternate naming systems (for example CAS rules) may be used provided that a single consistent naming system is used throughout a manuscript.
-For authors perhaps unfamiliar with chemical nomenclature in English we recommend the use of compound naming software such as AutoNom or ACD/Name.
-Full experimental details must be provided.
+For authors perhaps unfamiliar with chemical nomenclature in English we recommend the use of compound naming software such as AutoNom.
+Full experimental details must be provided, or, in the case of many compounds prepared by a similar method, a representative typical procedure should be given.
 The general style used in the Journal of Organic Chemistry is preferred.
 Complete characterization data must be given for all new compounds.
+For papers mentioning large numbers of compounds a tabular format is acceptable.
 For known compounds appropriate literature references must be given.